 A: Yes, Top-up is limited to 36 months of payments.
 For example, if you are paid Top-up for a 3-month course, you use 3 of the 36 months of Top-up.

-Q: Does this mean if I use 36 months of Top-up, I've used up all my MGIB benefits?
+Q: Does this mean if I use 36 months of Top-up, I've used up all my GI Bill benefits?

 Q: Can the Top-up apply retroactively, to training already received?

-A: Yes, the Top-up can apply retroactively, but you must be eligible for the GI Bill, and we can only go back one year from the date your claim was/is received in VA and only for training in terms that began on or after October 30, 2000, which is the effective date of the law.
+A: Yes, the Top-up can apply retroactively, but you must be eligible for the GI Bill and the VA can only go back one year from the date your claim was received.

 Q: What should I do to apply for Top-up?